Sergey Nosov: Governor of Magadan Oblast

 By the decree of Russian President Vladimir Putin on 28 May 2018, Nosov was appointed acting Governor of Magadan Oblast.

-9 September 2018, Nosov won the election of the governor of the Magadan Oblast, gaining 81.59% of the vote.
+On 9 September 2018, Nosov won the election of the governor of the Magadan Oblast, gaining 81.59% of the vote.
 On 13 September, he took office as governor.

-From 28 January to 2 August 2019, and from 21 December 2020, he is a Member of the Presidium of the State Council of the Russia.
+From 28 January to 2 August 2019, and from 21 December 2020, he is a Member of the Presidium of the State Council of Russia.

 According to the Rating Center for Information Communications, which compiled the National Rating of Governors for March–April 2019, based on a survey and questioning of a large number of experts, analysts and political scientists, Nosov entered the top ten governors of the country.